U.S. Stocks Finish Higher as China Signals a More Stable Yuan

 By Michael Wursthorn

-The Dow Jones Industrial Average climbed more than 300 points, and investors sold safe-haven assets such as bonds and gold after China's latest currency move eased concerns that the trade fight between the two countries was about to move into an all-out currency war.
+The Dow Jones Industrial Average climbed 371 points, and investors sold safe-haven assets such as bonds and gold after China's latest currency move eased concerns that the trade fight between the two countries was about to move into an all-out currency war.

 "Investors' new daily ritual will be watching the daily fixed rate on the yuan," said Keith Lerner, chief market strategist at SunTrust Advisory Services.

 Meanwhile, investors dialed back their appetite for risk-averse assets.
-Bond yields, which rise as prices decline, strengthened and gold prices fell.
+Yields, which rise as prices fall, on the 10-year U.S. Treasury note logged their biggest one-day gain since mid-July, rising to 1.710%, and gold prices fell about 0.3% to $1,515 a troy ounce.

 The U.S.-China trade war entered a new phase earlier this week after the yuan depreciated below the crucial 7-a-dollar level on Monday, days after the U.S. threatened to expand tariffs on $300 billion of Chinese imports.
 That pushed stocks sharply lower Monday, with all three major indexes suffering their biggest single-day pullbacks of the year.